-- 2. For individuals from the community name, address, telephone number - (b) A brief account of the meritorious or commendable act with report numbers, as appropriate. - (c) The signature of the person submitting the documentation.
+- 1. For members of the [Department/Office] name, division and assignment at the date and time of the meritorious or commendable act - 2.
+For individuals from the community name, address, telephone number - (b) A brief account of the meritorious or commendable act with report numbers, as appropriate. - (c) The signature of the person submitting the documentation.